cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Mon, 24 Jun 2019 08:00:00 +0000

-### 147: High-Speed Treatment of PTSD?
+## 147: High-Speed Treatment of PTSD?

 [rss](http://feelinggood.libsyn.com/147-high-speed-treatment-of-ptsd)

-<h3 style="text-align: center;">Is it REALLY Possible?
-And Can the Effects Last?</h3> Rhonda and David interview Garry, a veteran who David treated for PTSD several years ago at a trauma workshop in Michigan.
+### Is it REALLY Possible?
+And Can the Effects Last?
+Rhonda and David interview Garry, a veteran who David treated for PTSD several years ago at a trauma workshop in Michigan.
 Garry describes how a repressed horrific memory from his childhood suddenly and forcefully re-emerged when he smelled some Queen Anne’s Lace that were in blossom.
 He suddenly remembered how a school bus he was riding home on hit a horse with a boy, Tommy, who was riding bareback, when the horse suddenly lurched in front of the bus.
 Tommy was Gary’s classmate.
 The bus driver said, “Don’t look!”
 But Garry watched as his friend, who was trapped under the dead horse, “bled out” and died.
 Once this totally forgotten memory re-emerged decades later, roughly 18 months prior to Garry’s session with David, it constantly intruded into Garry’s every interaction for the next year and a half.
 Garry says,